gruntwork-io/terragrunt/README.md

 See `circle.yml` and `_ci/build-and-push-release-asset.sh` for details.

+## License

+This code is released under the MIT License.
+See LICENSE.txt.

 ## TODO

 * Add a check that modules have been downloaded using `terraform get`.